Theodor Körner (author): Early life

 He was born at Dresden, capital of the Saxon electorate, the son of the consistorial councillor Christian Gottfried Körner and his wife Minna Stock Körner.
 He was raised by his parents and by his aunt, the artist Dora Stock, who lived in the home.
 He attended the Kreuzschule.

 After his education, he chose mining as an occupation.
 He moved to Vienna, where he befriended Wilhelm von Humboldt, the Prussian ambassador; Karl Wilhelm Friedrich von Schlegel; and other eminent literary and scientific men.
 Here, within the short space of fifteen months, he produced a succession of dramas, operas, and farces, as well as several small poems.
 The success of his works obtained him the appointment of poet to the court at the Vienna Burgtheater.
 It was in this period of his life that he became betrothed to the popular actress Antonie Adamberger.
+In Vienna, he also met and knew Ludwig van Beethoven.
+Körner was writing a libretto to an opera specifically for Beethoven to compose but he died before completing it and sending the text to Beethoven.